digidem/hyperdb-osm/README.md

 If no `id` field is set, the element is created, otherwise it is updated with the element `value`.

+An operation type of `'put'` inserts a new element or modifies an existing one, while a type of`'del'` will mark the element as deleted.

 Currently, doing a batch insert skips many validation checks in order to be as fast as possible.